notnotjeff/prospect-scraper/README.md

 league: 'Sarja20',
 ```

-This scraper works a bit different than most other ones as it uses the prospect's `league_id` field to determine the URL so all you need is to find the player's id and it will work (games scraper still needs to be built)!
+This scraper uses the prospect's `league_id` field to determine the URL so all you need is to find the player's id and it will work.
 To do that:

 1. [Go to this page](http://www.leijonat.fi/index.php/pelaajat) and search for the desired prospect (see the search bar on the right side of the page)
 2. In the list of prospects that should now appear after searching, click on the desired prospect to get to their profile page